Texas Birding Adventure 2014 - The World Birding Center

 While relaxing in the evening, an Indigo Bunting visited one of the large oaks in our campsite.
 This was the first of several beautiful birds we saw migrating through the area.
 They were feeding on hatching worms at the tops of the trees.

-On Saturday morning, on our way to the showers, we ran into a birder looking fellow who told us about the woodland-bird-walk hosted by the park's April Bird Hosts Larry & Judy Geiger.
+On Saturday morning, on our way to the showers, we ran into a birder looking fellow who told us about the woodland-bird-walk hosted by the park's April Birding Hosts, Larry and Judy Geiger.

 Larry and Judy were very knowledgeable about birds migrating through this part of Texas and it was obvious they had been doing this for several years.
 In a short time Saturday morning, we saw: